 A couple of things.
 According to the Android Police report, the Pixel 2 XL is being manufactured by LG this time around.
+It might even follow a very similar setup to LG's V30, which was revealed at IFA in early September.
 Of course, HTC manufactured the original Pixel and Pixel XL for Google.
 As the standard Pixel 2 is reportedly keeping the same design as the first 5in model, it makes sense that HTC has held onto the smaller version.

 Another report from XDA claims independent verification that the Pixel 2 XL will have the squeezable sides, which will be used to awaken Google Assistant whether the phone screen is on or off.